 Equitable Property Division During Divorce

-Equitable property division laws allow the judicial system to make a determination about how different assets are divided, with the aim of a completely fair divorce settlement in mind.
+Equitable property division laws allow the judicial system to determine how different assets are divided, with the aim of a completely fair divorce settlement in mind.
 A variety of factors go into determining how this settlement is made, and different jurisdictions utilize varying formulas to determine how assets are divided.

 Community Property Division During Divorce